splunk/public-o11y-docs/gdi/http/http.md

 The following HTTP headers let the client and the server pass additional information with an HTTP request or response:

 * `Cache-Control: no-cache` to send the request to the origin server for validation before releasing a cached copy.
-* `Host` to change the request, that is, to bypass CDN or load balancer requesting directly the backend.
+* `Host` to change the request, that is, to bypass CDN or load balancer requesting directly the back end.
 * `Content-Type` to indicate the media type of the resource.
 For example, `json`, `xml`, or `octet-stream`.

 ### Examples